-Helping young people to develop effective communication strategies for standing up to bullying is an important part of bullying prevention.
+Teaching communication skills to young people, particularly assertive communication skills, is a useful strategy to help them stand up to bullying.
 Giving students the opportunity to reflect on their values and beliefs around communication is a good starting point in creating change.

 - Students can recognise the importance of challenging their beliefs and attitudes as a way to prevent bullying behaviour.

 By the end of the lesson, students will be able to:

 - identify their attitudes and beliefs regarding effective communication

 - recognise and respect the diversity of opinions that exist within the classroom

 - understand the importance of challenging attitudes and beliefs for effective bullying prevention.